Asishpulz/Interactive-SLA-dashboard/README.md

 # Interactive-SLA-dashboard
 Neccessary packages are to be installed

-The app runs on flask,postgres and is tableau embedded You may need a licencsed version of tableau to connect to your database
+The app runs on flask,postgres and is tableau embedded

+You may need a licensed version of tableau to connect to your database